YanaSn0/Tampermonkey/𝕏-Twitter/README.md

 #  𝕏_Next_Comment

-- Only works with the full comment layout so from the media tab click share then copy link. reload the page to cancel other scripts and add this one.
+- Only works with the full comment layout so from the media tab click share then copy link.

+- Reload the page to cancel other scripts and add this one.

 #  𝕏_Next_Post